-- (1) Who, against the recognizable will of another person, performs sexual acts with this person or makes her act sexually or induces the other person to suffer sexual acts by a third person or to perform sexual acts with a third person, will be punished with imprisonment between six months and five years. - (2) In the same way will be punished who performs sexual acts with another person or makes her act sexually or induces the other person to suffer sexual acts by a third person or to perform sexual acts with a third person, if

-1. the offender exploits that the person is not able to form an adverse will or to express it,

-2. the offender exploits that the person, due to her physical or mental state, is severely restricted in forming or expressing her will, unless he has assured himself of the other's approval,

-3. the offender exploits a moment of surprise,

-4. the offender exploits a situation in which the victim in the case of resistance has to expect a serious evil, or

-5. the offender has coerced the person to perform or suffer the sexual act by threatening a serious evil.

-- (3) The attempt is punishable. - (4) The punishment is imprisonment of not less than one year if the inability to form or to express an adverse will is caused by disease or disability. - (5) The punishment is imprisonment of not less than one year if the offender - 1. applies force against the victim, - 2. threatens the victim with imminent danger to life or limb, or - 3. exploits a situation in which the victim is unprotected and at the mercy of the offender. - (6) In especially serious cases the punishment will be imprisonment of not less than two years.
-An especially serious case typically occurs if
+- Who, against the recognizable will of another person, performs sexual acts with this person or makes her act sexually or induces the other person to suffer sexual acts by a third person or to perform sexual acts with a third person, will be punished with imprisonment between six months and five years. - 2) In the same way will be punished who performs sexual acts with another person or makes her act sexually or induces the other person to suffer sexual acts by a third person or to perform sexual acts with a third person, if - i. the offender exploits that the person is not able to form an adverse will or to express it, - ii. the offender exploits that the person, due to her physical or mental state, is severely restricted in forming or expressing her will, unless he has assured himself of the other's approval, - iii. the offender exploits a moment of surprise, - iv. the offender exploits a situation in which the victim in the case of resistance has to expect a serious evil, or - v. the offender has coerced the person to perform or suffer the sexual act by threatening a serious evil. - 3) The attempt is punishable. - 4) The punishment is imprisonment of not less than one year if the inability to form or to express an adverse will is caused by disease or disability. - 5) The punishment is imprisonment of not less than one year if the offender - i. applies force against the victim, - ii. threatens the victim with imminent danger to life or limb, or - iii. exploits a situation in which the victim is unprotected and at the mercy of the offender. - In especially serious cases the punishment will be imprisonment of not less than two years.

-1. the offender performs sexual intercourse with the victim or lets intercourse be performed or performs similar sexual acts with the victim that degrade the victim or makes the victim perform such acts, particularly if they entail penetration of the body (rape), or

-2. the offense is committed jointly by more than one person.
+An especially serious case typically occurs if the offender performs sexual intercourse with the victim or lets intercourse be performed or performs similar sexual acts with the victim that degrade the victim or makes the victim perform such acts, particularly if they entail penetration of the body (rape), or the offense is committed jointly by more than one person.

-(7)-(8) [identical to old version, concerning weapons and other aggravating circumstances]

-(9) In less serious cases under subsections (1) and (2), the punishment shall be imprisonment from three months to three years, in less serious cases under subsections (4) and (5) punishment from six months to ten years, in less serious cases under subsections (7) and (8) imprisonment from one to ten years.
+- 7) identical to old version, concerning weapons and other aggravating circumstances - 8) In less serious cases under subsections (1) and (2), the punishment shall be imprisonment from three months to three years, in less serious cases under subsections (4) and (5) punishment from six months to ten years, in less serious cases under subsections (7) and (8) imprisonment from one to ten years.